Two of you

 Two bedrooms means you can split rooms if one of you snores.
 Most couples don't.

-• One king bedroom and one double bedroom, with linen sheets in summer, flannel in winter.
+• One king bedroom and one double bedroom, dressed in crisp linen sheets.

-• Full kitchen — induction range, French press, Nespresso.
+• Full kitchen — electric range and oven, French press, AeroPress, drip coffee machine.

-• Private deck, lake-facing, with two Adirondack chairs.
+• Private deck, lake-facing, with a table and chairs for four.

 03 — What's here